sordina/sordina.github.io/_drafts/value_and_respect.markdown

 	   |       |
 	   +-------+

+* One party acts on itself
+* This is the simplest possible example besides the null problem
 * (One party - One body) = One Party
 * Bodies only become meaningful with more than one party in them